hmxiong/Transformer-Series/README.md

 ```
 python -m torch.distributed.launch --nproc_per_node=8 --use_env main.py --coco_path /path/to/coco
 ```
-At present, only the basic version of DETR training is supported.

 ## Evaluation
 To evaluate DETR R50 on COCO val5k with a single GPU run: